relai/vertx-starters/todoapi/README.md

                 .put("/todos/:id",    handler::update)
                 .delete("/todos/:id", handler::delete);

 Wow!
 This really reminds of Node.js.
-Java has come a long way!
+Java and Vert.x has come a long way!

 ## Integration with MongoDB